http://www.royalrife.com/digest.html

 As the food moves into the upper end of the small intestine, the pancreas releases enzymes to help continue digestion and bicarbonate to neutralize the stomach acid.
 The liver releases bile to help break down fats.
 Cells that line the small intestine also release enzymes to break down starches and sugars.
 Fermented and putrefied foods that arrive here can damage these cells further upsetting digestion and making a person very sensitive to carbohydrates.

 When a person eats raw food, the food itself contains enzymes.
 It has been estimated that raw food contains, on the average, enough enzymes to do about 60% of the digestion of that food.
 Cooked foods contain no enzymes.
-Most of us eat nearly all of our calories as cooked food.
+Most of us eat most our calories as cooked food.
 The body then has to provide all of the enzymes needed for digestion.
 Eventually, supplies run low and fats, proteins and carbohydrates are not completely digested.
 Undigested foods can be absorbed and cause allergic reactions.
 Undigested proteins cause the red blood cells to stick together and this greatly reduces circulation resulting in everything from headaches to fatigue.
 Every cell in the body is affected.
 Undigested proteins can also form uric acid crystals that can collect in the joints and cause joint pain and gout.
 Correct treatment for all this is to take enzymes just before or during each meal.
 The Optimal Digestive System enzymes work very well to promote digestion.
 Ask your physician if there is any reason that you should not try this.

-One other thing: Acid reflux is usually related to hiatal hernia.
-This condition often exists even if it is not detectable medically.
-A hiatal hernia is where part of the stomach has been pushed up so that part of it is stuck in the diaphragm.
-This distorts the shape of the stomach and allows leaking to take place into the esophagus.
-To correct this, have the person lie on their back and you kneel by their head.
+If a small person wannts to do this for a large person, have them lie on their back and you kneel by their head.
 Place the bony spur on the heel of your right palm (near your wrist) just off the edge of the bottom of their breastbone in the soft area there.
 Place your left palm on top of your right hand.
 Have the person take a deep breath.
-As they let it out, Apply firm pressure at a 45-degree angle toward their back and their feet.
-Hold this for one minute.
-This pulls the stomach back into position.
-If done correctly, relief will be noticed in a few hours.
-Ask your physician first if there is any reason why you should not try this.
+As they let it out, apply firm pressure at a 45-degree angle toward their back and their feet.
+They are allowed to breathe while you are doing this.
+Hold this for half a minute and then relax the pressure.

 There is a method for self-correcting a hiatal hernia that can produce good results.
 Drink a quart of water as quickly as possible.
 Then raise yourself up on your toes and drop down sharply onto your heels several times.
 Some people even jump off a stair step.
 Either method may jolt the stomach back down where it belongs.